 Some facelifts offer merely a minor wash 'n brush-up.
 This isn't one of those.
 This rejuvenated Crossland features Vauxhall's latest design language, including the bold new Vauxhall Vizor front-end that was first introduced on the MK2 Mokka.
 A single module now runs across the face of this compact SUV, containing LED lights and the latest Griffin logo.
 At the back, smarter dark-tinted tail lights and a high-gloss black tailgate surface give the Crossland a wider stance.
 As before, you can choose a variant with a contrast-coloured roof, if you want more of a sophisticated, personalised feel Budget obviously ran out a bit when it came to the cabin because that's pretty much as it was before.
 So as before, the centrepiece of dash is an Intellilink infotainment screen which incorporates the usual DAB stereo, Bluetooth 'phone and informational functions.
 Include the optional satellite navigation system and the screen size increases from 7 to 8-inches.
 The rear seat can't do anything clever like slide or recline but the standards of leg and head room it offers are still very class-competitive.
 Out back, there's a 410-litre boot.
 Push forward the backrest and up to 1,255-litres of fairly flat space is opened up.

-Prices start at just over £19,000 and Vauxhall reckons that over 65% of sales of this car will be to private buyers.
-Who'll find this car priced around £1,200-£1,700 below its Mokka showroom stablemate.
-As before, there's an emphasis on petrol power in the line-up, all the green pump-fuelled engines being 1.2-litre three cylinder units.
+At the time of this test in early 2022, Crossland prices started at around £18,500, there are three trim levels ('Design', 'GS Line' and 'Ultimate') and Vauxhall reckons that over 65% of sales of this car will be to private buyers.
+For reference, pricing for this car's similarly-sized but more modern-looking Mokka SUV showroom stablemate starts from around £22,000.
+As before with the Crossland, there's an emphasis on petrol power in the line-up, all the green pump-fuelled engines being 1.2-litre three cylinder units.
 If at all possible, try and avoid the entry-level normally aspirated 83PS variant and find the extra that Vauxhall asks for the pokier yet more efficient turbocharged version of this powerplant.
-A premium of around £1,200 over the base engine gets you a Crossland 1.2 Turbo with 110PS and a 6-speed manual gearbox.
-Find a further £2,200 or so on top of that, you can get yourself the same unit with 130PS and an auto gearbox.
+A premium of around £800 over the base engine gets you a Crossland 1.2 Turbo with 110PS and a 6-speed manual gearbox, which means a starting price of just over £19,000.
+Find a further £2,000 or so on top of that, you can get yourself the same unit with 130PS and an auto gearbox.
 As for diesel power, well we'd question whether you really need it, given the relatively small annual mileages likely to be covered by this kind of car.
-If you really are set on black pump motoring, then you'll need a budget starting from just under £21,500 for the base 110PS Turbo D diesel, now with 6-speed manual transmission.
-Another £2,100 or so will be necessary to get this 1.5-litre engine in its pokier 120PS guise with a 6-speed auto gearbox.
-There's a choice of seven trim levels - 'SE', 'Griffin', 'SE Nav Premium', 'SRi Nav', 'Elite', 'Elite Nav' and 'Ultimate'.
-Even base 'SE'-spec gets you 16-inch alloy wheels, LED headlights and 'Apple Carplay'/'Android Auto' smartphone-mirroring.
+If you really are set on black pump motoring, then you'll need a budget starting from just under £20,500 for the base 110PS Turbo D diesel, with 6-speed manual transmission and 'Design' trim.
+Another £2,500 or so will get you this diesel unit with mid range 'GS Line' trim and an auto gearbox.
+Or, if you stretch up to top 'Ultimate' spec and pay around £25,500, you can have this 1.5-litre diesel with a slightly upratefd 120PS output and a manual gearbox.
+Got all that?
+Good.

 Because this Crossland doesn't sit on the PSA Group's latest CMP2 platform, it can't offer that conglomerate's latest EV technology, so unlike Vauxhall's only slightly larger small EV, the Mokka, there'll be no full-battery-powered version of this car.
 And no hybrids of any kind either.
 Still, light weight has always been a Crossland virtue and that spells very competitive efficiency figures nonetheless.
 Let's get to the WLTP-rated figures.
 We can safely ignore the base normally aspirated 83PS 1.2-litre petrol model, since that's what most customers tend to do; this variant's WLTP-rated returns, up to 47.9mpg on the combined cycle and up to 135g/km of CO2 are actually slightly worse than those of the much more powerful turbocharged 110PS version of this three cylinder unit (up to 47.9mpg and up to 131g/km).
 We tried this engine in its upgraded 130PS state of turbo tune, which returns up to 48.7mpg and 130g/km as a manual and up to 45.6mpg and up to 137g/km as an auto.
 Rather surprisingly, Vauxhall still offers a diesel option with this car.
 Diesels have fallen from favour in this segment not only because of the prevailing environmental zeitgeist but also because black pump-fuelled models demand a price premium you're unlikely to be able to recoup with fuel savings, given the relatively low annual mileage that a car of this kind is likely to cover.
 So some feverish calculator button-pressing will be required to justify acquisition of the 1.5-litre Turbo D unit offered here, which benefits from a more efficient common rail fuel injection system, which joins an emissions reduction system comprising of a passive oxidation catalyst, an AdBlue injector, an SCR catalyst and a Diesel Particulate Filter.
 The returns from this diesel unit are WLTP-rated at up to 60.1mpg on the combined cycle and up to 120g/km of CO2 in manual form; or up to 55.4mpg and up to 130g/km as an auto.